wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 1.8.1 =
 * Improvement - Pinterest will look for images in post text if featured image is missing
-* Improvement - Pinterest - adbility to change board diring the post writing.
+* Improvement - Pinterest - ability to change board during the post writing
 * Bug fix - Several small bugs and formating fixes.

 = 1.8.0 =